-There are variations of this, and you’ll have to find out what makes the most sense for your business and the kind of customer experience you want to create.
-When you split the days and nights on and off like this, it creates gaps in between the changing schedules, so your employees always have an opportunity to get enough rest and take care of personal business.
+There are variations of this, and you'll have to find out what makes the most sense for your business and the kind of customer experience you want to create.
+When you split the days and nights on and off like this, it creates gaps in between the changing schedules, so your employees always have an opportunity to get enough rest and take care of personal business during the daytime hours.

 We understand if that sounds like a lot of work with plenty of room for error (because it is).
-If you’re switching to a rotating schedule, it’s easy to make mistakes that can leave you understaffed during peak hours or overstaffed during slow periods.
+If you're switching to a rotating schedule, it's easy to make mistakes that can leave you understaffed during peak hours or overstaffed during slow periods in an evening shift.

-That’s why we created Unrubble.
+That's why we created Unrubble.
 This premium online staff scheduling app allows you to create a shift roster with employee schedules in minutes instead of hours.
-You can reduce your scheduling problems with our schedule maker assign jobs and positions quickly and efficiently.
+You can reduce your scheduling problems with our schedule maker and assign jobs and positions quickly and efficiently.
 Business leaders love Unrubble because they can keep their employees happy and increase customer satisfaction at the same time.

 Planning a rotating schedule is chaotic, and there are plenty of places where things can slip through the cracks.
-Next thing you know, you’re dealing with frustrated customers or employees because you don’t have enough staff on when you need it most.
+Next thing you know, you're dealing with frustrated customers or employees because you don't have enough staff when you need it most for your business operations.

 Unrubble.com prevents this by keeping everything in one place so you can ensure you always have the right amount of help at all times.

 If time management is important to you, Unrubble.com helps automate your scheduling as well.
-Our schedule maker wizard helps auto-generate schedules with the click of a button.
-It takes previous schedules you’ve created based on your sales volume and helps you generate the ideal roster based on your projections.
+Our schedule maker wizard helps business leaders auto-generate schedules with the click of a button.
+It takes previous schedules you've created based on your sales volume and helps you generate the ideal roster based on your projections for your business operations.